 AILSA CHANG, HOST:

-WRIGHT: Thank you.
+ELVING: Thank you, Ailsa.
 Transcript provided by NPR, Copyright NPR.